Steinway Art Case Pianos

 the fully bookmatched burl "Europa" was commissioned, and

-in 2008 a second iteration of "Europa" was produced.
+in 2008 a second iteration, "Europa II" was produced.
+The

 The piano is an interesting and challenging commission, but